What is the best part about adopting a child in Georgia?

 Birth parents have the right to revoke their consent for adoption within 10 days of signing the Surrender documents.
 They must provide written notice to the agent specified in the surrender.
 The tenth day cannot fall on Saturday, Sunday, or legal holiday and would fall to the next legal business day.

-What does finalization look like in Georgia?
+What does finalization look like?

 If 90 days pass between filing the petition and finalization, more post-placement reports will be required.